kiddouk/blog/_posts/2013-09-23-its-a-matter-of-scale.md

   }());
 </script>

+*Note: you may have to click "Play" many times to seek to the right position.
+Give it a try.*

 Genius.
 And have you checked until he is reproducing some of Daft Punk music ?
 Amazing.
 Simple rule applied giving some great result.

 Learning design is no different.
 I've been wondering how people could craft some super handsome design.
 Wow !
 So creative.
 But in fact, designers have learned how to apply a sets of rules.
 Typography, a set of rules to apply to the letters, grids, a scale to align elements, colors, [a scale to select the best colors](http://www.sessions.edu/color-calculator).